University of Galway

 Its research & teaching infrastructure is well-established, of world calibre and strongly supported.
 It is also home to the Ryan Institute, a sustainability focused institute with expertise in commercialisation of projects and CÚRAM, an SFI funded research centre for Medical Devices.
-The Enterprise Research Centre in NUI Galway focuses on the design, development and analysis of new processes and systems for effective innovation.
+The Enterprise Research Centre in UoG focuses on the design, development and analysis of new processes and systems for effective innovation.

 Research projects model real world dynamic systems to gain a deep insight into how organisations effectively manage their innovative efforts.
 Therefore we work closely with industry to identify and prioritise requirements, co-develop solutions and implement and validate new models and systems.
 A systems ethos which includes people, process and technology related issues are employed in the research.